What do I have in common with Ben Stiller, Sam Newman and Wayne Swan? We have all had prostate cancer.

 At our group, we have had men come along who are on their own or looking after elderly parents, so they don’t have the backup and support they need.
 The group can provide that emotional support, which is so vital after a prostate cancer diagnosis.

-Some men who want to know how a support group functions will ring the local group convenor and talk about their diagnosis.
 Often, I have found that men want to meet up, face to face, and talk about what’s going on for them.
-Sometimes these men bring their partner along as well, as both of them have so many concerns and questions to ask.
+Sometimes these men bring their partner along as well because both of them have so many concerns and questions to ask.

 Most men are fixers, so they attend a group to hear how other men have dealt with their problems.
 They ask questions, have an opportunity to talk to others and then they move on.
 For some blokes, groups are not their thing, which is fine.

-For other men, a group provides a sense of belonging, reducing their feelings of loneliness and isolation.
 Within these groups, men receive and give support and encouragement.
-They also get to hear about tips from others who are facing similar issues.
+They also get to hear tips from others who are facing similar issues.

-Group Strengths
+Group strengths

 The following quotes are from some of the men who attend my local PCSG.